This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is an ankle sprain diagnosed?

 Your healthcare provider will ask you about your injury and examine you.
-Tell him if you heard a snap or pop when you were injured.
+Tell him or her if you heard a snap or pop when you were injured.
 Your healthcare provider will check the movement and strength of your joint.
 You may be asked to move the joint yourself.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.
 You may need any of the following:

 - A joint x-ray is a picture of the bones and tissues in your joints.
 You may be given contrast liquid as a shot into your joint before the x-ray.
 This contrast liquid will help your joint show up better on the x-ray.
 A joint x-ray with contrast liquid is called an arthrogram.

 - An MRI may show the sprain.
 You may be given contrast liquid to help the pictures show up better.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell a healthcare provider if you have any metal in or on your body.

 How is an ankle sprain treated?